 Website and online – get good advice from experts.
 You can be pretty sure that if your website is laid out as – ‘about us, our team, services, contact us’ the general public won’t be able to differentiate you from the others.
 Speak the language of your customers.
 It starts with the customer understanding what kind of service you provide in their terms and developing a sense of trust early on from when they find you online.

 Be found – Google places, Facebook, Instagram, google ads.
-Good place to start online so people know where you are and can easily search for you.
+A good place to start online so people know where you are and can easily search for you.
 Google ads will cost you money but can be worth it if your value per customer is reasonable.
-Start with the obvious stuff and review regularly your clinics presence online.
+Start with the obvious stuff and review regularly your clinic’s presence online.
 People being able to find you is half the battle.

 Word of mouth – by far the most important marketing tool at your disposal.
 Per the research of Reichheld as stated in the Harvard business review 2003, there’s really only one question that across all industries had a strong correlation to the future success of a company.
 That being “how likely is it that you would recommend (company x) to a friend or colleague”.
 What’s important here is that, if we aren’t asking this question then we aren’t asking the right questions.
 We don’t need to be asking our patient 30 questions on a paper survey.
 We only need one.
 Then tally the results and figure out what we can be doing Better to improve this number.
 Improving word of mouth referral is our best chance at growth in a clinical practice.